unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-5/lesson-3_Upload to GitHub.md

 ![](/images/Polygon-Whitelist-NFT/section-5/5_3_5.png)

 The Commit & Push screen will appear on the Git Manager; select the files you want to push to GitHub.
 We have set up a .gitignore file, but it is recommended that you check to make sure it does not contain any files you do not want to upload.
-You can change the staging with the "+" next to the files as you check them one by one, or you can change the staging all at once when you are done checking all the files (the "+" button appears when you hover over CHANGES).
+You can change the staging with the "+" next to the files as you check them one by one, or you can change the staging all at once when you are done checking all the files（the "+" button appears when you hover over CHANGES）.

 ![](/images/Polygon-Whitelist-NFT/section-5/5_3_6.png)